These essential mental health tips for writers will help you make your mental health a key focus area.

 Years ago, I was asked a very simple question:

 “If you were in a plane that was in trouble, would you apply your oxygen mask first, or the mask to the child beside you?”

-The better answer is fit your own mask first.
+The better answer is to fit your own mask first.

 Unconscious or struggling to breathe, you are of no help to anyone, least of all the child you are trying to protect.
-It’s this simple question that informs my thinking when it comes to my career as a writer and looking after my mental health.
+It’s this simple question that informs my thinking when it comes to my freelance career and looking after my mental health as a writer.

 Writers suck at fitting their masks